vinkla/laravel-shield/README.md

 $this->middleware('shield:kitt');
 ```

-To add new user credentials, you probably want to use hashed passwords.
-Hashed password can be generated with the [`password_hash()`](https://secure.php.net/manual/en/function.password-hash.php) function:
+To add a new user, you probably want to use hashed credentials.
+Hashed credentials can be generated with the [`password_hash()`](https://secure.php.net/manual/en/function.password-hash.php) function:

 ```sh
 $ php -r "echo password_hash('my-secret-passphrase', PASSWORD_DEFAULT);"